 Many years later several Adult Education classes wetted my appetite but it wasn’t until the mid 80’s my clay addiction really began, with TAFE, then Art School and the building of my first studio.

 At this time my membership of what was then The Potters Society opened up new worlds of possibilities through the many workshops given by visiting ceramicists.
 One of the most inspirational was Canadian Matthias Ostermann, whose maiolica decoration introduced me to terracotta and colour.
 Even now I keep coming back to maiolica, despite it not being the “fashion statement” that it was in the 80’s.
+A preferred addition is gold lustre.

 In 2017 it is about time I add to this.
 I continue to make decorative tableware, with more slab work than thrown at the moment.
 My felting has taken a back seat, but the intention is always there.